Best Houseplants For Easy Care

-Beautifully green plants brighten up spaces the same as carefully chosen artwork that you like.
+Beautiful green plants brighten up spaces the same as carefully chosen artwork that you like.
 And the different shapes of this live growing art adds a diversity that calms the eye.
 A helpful guide to growing plants is Living With Plants by Stephanie Lee, which covers in more detail the following information.

-Houseplants also have a health benefit in that they clean the air by reducing carbon dioxide levels, reduce some pollutants like formaldehyde, benzene, and nitrogen dioxide.
-They also help keep down dust levels and the general air temperature.
+Healthy plants also help keep down dust levels and the general air temperature.
 More about this in the book, Wild Plants by Hilton Carter, lover of all growing things green.

 According to NASA, they remove up to 90 percent of toxins in the air.

 So, this indoor gardening effort is a plus for both beauty and health.